Chapter 8: React Implementation with Hooks

 );

-}Don't subscribe to sensorViewModel.data$ multiple times.
-Subscribe once and derive values with useMemo.
+}Don't call useSignal(sensorViewModel.data$) multiple times.
+Read it once and derive values with useMemo.

 8.10.3 React.StrictMode and Double Rendering